batzlerg/cd5220/README_ANIMATION.md

 sim.assert_line_contains(0, "EXPECTED")
 ```

 The simulator tracks the display state and provides assertion helpers.
+For interactive debugging, instantiate ``DiffAnimator`` with ``render_console=True`` to display the simulator's contents in your terminal and observe each frame as it would appear on hardware.

+``demo_animations.py`` implements this by default with ``--render-console`` to see all built-in animations directly in your terminal.
+To make the frame output cleaner, it does not output debug logs by default - use ``--debug`` to include verbose logging alongside the frame output.

 ## 4. Integrate into `CD5220ASCIIAnimations`